with Fr. Michael Gallagher, Professor Emeritus, Trinity University, Wash. DC

 Day 1 - Afternoon flight departure on Lufthansa from Washington DC to Frankfurt and on to Malta.

 Day 2 - Mid-day arrival in Malta, the main island of the Maltese archipelago at the heart of Mediterranean Sea, just south of Sicily.
-Transfer north to the seaside resort town of Sliema for check-in at Hotel Victoria for three nights.
+Transfer to the Corinthia Palace Hotel for three nights.
 Enjoy a docudrama, "The Shipwreck", telling how St. Paul's unplanned three month stay on Malta in 60AD changed the course of the island's history to this day!

 Day 3 - A day to discover Malta beginning in Valetta, its historical capital.
 Visit the Upper Barakka Gardens of the Knights of St. John of Jerusalem.
 King Charles V of Spain gave Malta to this Crusading Order in 1530 and thereafter Valletta became their new military fortress.
 Below these gardens are underground tunnels housing the Lascaris War Rooms of WWII from where the British directed all their military operations.
 Walk along the Grand Harbour to the magnificent Co-Cathedral of St John with its formidable bastions and treasure trove of Carravagio's painting's.
 Then on to the main square of Queen Victoria, the Grandmaster's Palace and Manoel Theater, a Baroque masterpiece and one of the oldest theatres in Europe.
 A stop at the Church of Saint Paul's Shipwreck is next to venerate a relic, the block upon which Saint Paul is believed to have been beheaded.
 See the colordul fishing village of Marsaxlokk before traveling to Malta's Roman capital of Mdina.
 Tradition holds that it was here that St. Paul converted the governor Publius, who ultimately became the isle's first bishop.
 Visit the Metropolitan Cathedral of St. Paul’s that was rebuilt after the 1693 earthquake.